 The homeland of the Beaver Lake Cree Nation in northern Alberta is being taken over by Canada’s biggest fossil fuel extraction project: the oil sands.

 Beaver Lake Cree Nation is going to court to defend its rights to hunt, fish and practice their culture as guaranteed under Treaty 6.
 In the process, the Nation is also pushing back against one of the largest and most carbon-intensive energy developments on the planet.

 Indigenous people are drawing a line in the sand.

-Beaver Lake Cree Nation is the first ever to challenge and be granted a trial on the cumulative impacts of industrial development.
+Beaver Lake Cree Nation is challenging the cumulative impacts of industrial development.

 Not one project, not one mine: all of them at once.

 Time to Defend the Treaties and protect rights